-Trump to meet Israeli PM, rival before peace plan rollout
+Trump hosts Israeli leaders who call his peace plan historic

 Palestinian Prime Minister Mohammad Shtayyeh denounced the still-unpublished proposal again Monday in Ramallah, saying it “doesn’t constitute a basis for resolving the conflict.”
 He said the plan violates international law and “comes from a party that has lost its credibility to be an honest broker in a serious and genuine political process.”

+The Palestinians are still fuming at Trump for recognizing Jerusalem as Israel’s capital, moving the U.S. Embassy there and taking other steps they consider biased toward Israel.

-A Palestinian official said that President Mahmoud Abbas has rejected overtures from mediators in recent weeks to arrange a phone call with Trump.
-The official spoke on the condition of anonymity because he was discussing a classified diplomatic issue.
+A Palestinian official said President Mahmoud Abbas has rejected overtures from mediators in recent weeks to arrange a phone call with Trump.
+The official spoke on the condition of anonymity to discuss a classified diplomatic issue.
+Abbas’ spokesman also called on ambassadors of Arab countries who were invited to the White House on Tuesday to boycott the event.

-The Trump administration took several steps in recent years that angered the Palestinians.
-Those included recognizing the contested city of Jerusalem as Israel’s capital and moving the U.S. Embassy there, closing Palestinian diplomatic offices in Washington and cutting funding to Palestinian aid programs.

-Regardless of the outcome of his summit with Trump, Netanyahu’s foray to Washington gives him a major boost.
-The long-time leader has been reeling from a stiff challenge from Gantz and the fallout of his indictment on corruption charges, The Israeli parliament is expected to reject his request for immunity in the coming days, and a damaging criminal trial looms.
+Netanyahu’s foray to Washington gives him a major boost.
+The longtime leader has been reeling from a stiff challenge from Gantz and the fallout of his indictment on corruption charges.
+The Israeli parliament is expected to reject his request for immunity on Tuesday, and a damaging criminal trial looms.

 Gantz, a former military chief, has focused his campaign on Netanyahu’s legal problems and his character, saying he is unfit for office.
+“Netanyahu will not be able to also manage a country and also manage his trial,” Gantz added in Hebrew in Washington.

 Netanyahu has sought to portray himself as a global statesman uniquely qualified to lead Israel through difficult times.
 He has tried to use his close friendship with Trump as a strategic asset to stay in power.

 Trump, himself under the cloud of his impeachment trial in the Senate, appears poised to offer Netanyahu some needed help in the form of the most generous American peace proposal ever.
 Previous peace plans have included conditions for Israeli withdrawals and the prospect of evacuating Jewish settlements.

 Netanyahu was charged in November with fraud, breach of trust and accepting bribes in three cases involving accepting gifts from billionaire friends and trading political and regulatory favors for positive news coverage.
-Gantz’s centrist Blue and White party refuses to sit with him in government because of the charges but has been careful not to scare off his voters by veering too far left, and Gantz has expressed general support for Trump’s proposal.

-Gantz’s decision to travel to Washington separately reflected his need to remain on good terms with Trump while keeping his distance from Netanyahu.

-In two election rounds neither has been able to secure a required parliamentary majority without the other’s support.
-Each is seeking a knock-out punch in the upcoming third round.
+In two election rounds, neither has been able to secure a required parliamentary majority without the other’s support.
+Each is seeking a knockout punch in the upcoming third round.

-Trump has delivered political favors to Netanyahu during the previous two races as well, only to see his friend fall short of victory.
+Trump delivered political favors to Netanyahu during the previous two races, only to see his friend fall short of victory.
 Netanyahu’s confidants have suggested that his motivations are mostly ideological, since he may be coming to terms with an end to his lengthy career and is eager to leave West Bank annexation behind as a form of legacy.

 Follow Aron Heller at twitter.com/aronhellerap